 • Gas commercial griddles:Gas griddles are a favorite among professional chefs.
 Gas griddles heat up more quickly than electric griddles and can be controlled more easily through thermostatic controls.
 Another advantage is that they need to be connected to either propane gas or natural gas lines, which are usually less expensive to operate.

 Griddles come in different sizes to fit the needs of any commercial kitchen.
-Determine whether you are choosing a medium duty griddle or a heavy duty griddle, as well as the space you have available, and then decide upon the size of the griddle you will require.
-Also consider the amount of food you plan on cooking and make sure the griddle surface will be large enough to accommodate different foods at once, if needed.
+Determine whether you require a medium duty griddle or a heavy duty griddle, as well as the space you have available, and then decide upon the size of the griddle you will require.
+Also, consider the amount of food you plan on cooking and make sure that the griddle surface will be large enough to accommodate different foods at once, if needed.
 The most common size for griddles are 24", 36", 48", 60" and 72" widths.

 You will also need to consider the griddle surface you want to work with.
 Griddle plates come in stainless steel and chromium.
 While both are easy to clean and maintain, stainless steel is more resistant to scratches and dents, while chromium is highly corrosion resistant and has a shiny appearance.

-Another important consideration is the control options available with the commercial griddle you plan on purchasing.
-There aremanual, throttling thermostat, or snap action thermostat controls.
+Another important consideration is the control options available with the commercial griddle.
+The choices are manual, throttling thermostat, or snap action thermostat controls.
 Manual controls do not offer specific temperature settings, only the more general low, medium and high ranges.
-This means that they are suitable for meats such as burgers, steaks and bacon that don't require exact thermostatic settings.
+This means that they are suitable for cooking meats such as burgers, steaks and bacon that don't require exact thermostatic settings.